TheAlgorithms/Algorithms-Explanation/en/Data Structures/Stacks/stack.md

 4) isFull(): determines whether the stack is full or not
 5) peek(): Gets the value of the top element without removing it

 # Working with Stacks

-A pointer called TOP is used to keep track of the top element in the stack.When initializing the stack, we set its value to -1 so that we can check if the stack is empty by comparing TOP == -1.On pushing an element, we increase the value of TOP and place the new element in the position pointed to by TOP.On popping an element, we return the element pointed to by TOP and reduce its value.Before pushing, we check if the stack is already fullBefore popping, we check if the stack is already empty
+A pointer called TOP is used to keep track of the top element in the stack.
+When initializing the stack, we set its value to -1 so that we can check if the stack is empty by comparing TOP == -1.
+On pushing an element, we increase the value of TOP and place the new element in the position pointed to by TOP.
+On popping an element, we return the element pointed to by TOP and reduce its value.
+Before pushing, we check if the stack is already full before popping, we check if the stack is already empty.

 # Source